 Before you get a dog, try dog-sitting for a friend or family member while they go on vacation.

-This will help you get a picture of what it would be like to have a dog in your home full-time.
+This will help you understand what it would be like to have a dog in your home full-time.

-Give your kids the opportunity to prove that they’re willing to put in the work by having them feed and take out the dog.
+Give your kids the opportunity to prove they’re willing to do the work by having them feed and take out the dog.

-If they do a good job caring for the dog, they might be ready.
+They might be ready if they do a good job caring for the dog.

-A puppy can be a great addition for a family, but only if you’re ready for it.
+A puppy can be a great addition to a family, but only if you’re ready for it.

 Don’t take this decision lightly — it’s smart to take your time and only get a dog when the timing is perfect.

-Both the dog and your family will be grateful that you waited until you were ready and the benefits of owning a dog will amaze you.
+The dog and your family will be grateful that you waited until you were ready, and the benefits of owning a dog will amaze you.